Scopoletin glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and scopoletin, whereas its two products are UDP and scopolin.
+The two substrates of this enzyme characterised from tobacco and Duboisia myoporoides are the coumarin, scopoletin, and UDP-glucose.
+Its products are scopolin and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:scopoletin O-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-scopoletin glucosyltransferase, UDP-glucose:scopoletin glucosyltransferase, and SGTase.
-This enzyme participates in phenylpropanoid biosynthesis.